Skip to footer content

 Dim renderer = New ChromePdfRenderer()

-' Prepare HTML
+' Prepare HTML content for the PDF

 Dim content = "<h1>Demonstrate TensorFlow with IronPDF</h1>"

-content &= $"<h2>Enable Eager Execution</h2>"
+content &= "<h2>Enable Eager Execution</h2>"

-content &= $"<p>tf.enable_eager_execution();</p>"
+content &= "<p>tf.enable_eager_execution();</p>"

-tf.enable_eager_execution() ' Enable eager mode
+' Enable eager execution mode in TensorFlow

-' Introduce tensor constants
+' Define tensor constants

 Dim a = tf.constant(5)